-When I delivered my second son, just a couple of weeks ago, I had a similar experience.
+Then some years late, when I delivered my second son, I had a similar experience.
 I had back labor because my son was turned the wrong way, which is really painful.
-I was focusing the awareness of my breath to relax into each painful contraction.
+I focused my awareness on my breath to relax into each painful contraction.
 Even when I thought I was relaxing into it, my midwife would point out different places in my body that were tensing up, like my shoulders and face.

-I had to keep digging deep within myself to focus on my breath and not the pain or fear.
-My first son was turned the wrong way during delivery and had to be “vacuumed out and then sent to ICU for a couple of days.
-I had that painful memory fresh in my mind, even though I had done my best to let go of it.
+I had to keep digging deep within myself to focus on my breath and not the pain or fear (My first son was turned the wrong way during delivery, too, and had to be “vacuumed out and then sent to ICU for a coupe of days.
+I had that memory fresh in my mind, even though I had done my best to let go of it.).